+- that an allegation has been made

+- what is alleged to have occurred

 - when and where the episode is/are alleged to have occurred

 - who was involved?

 - any other persons present

 The Local authority safeguarding officer may request relevant additional information such as previous history, whether the child of their family have made similar allegations and the member of staff's current contact with children.